 As you can see, diversification is vital to the success of your portfolio.
 You can never be too trustworthy of a single investment or two.
 You should always try to add plenty of investments to your portfolio, from diverse funds to diverse asset classes.
 This helps control the risk levels you face, ensuring that when an investment doesn’t seem to do well, the others will continue generating money to counter any losses you might be experiencing.
 That said, how far you diversify your portfolio and how you do so will depend on the risk levels you’re willing to take.
 If you need help understanding what to invest in, don’t be afraid to reach out to financial advisers.

 Coastal Advice Group are professional financial advisers offering personalised services for anyone at any stage of life.
 If you are looking for an investment adviser to help you diversify your portfolio, work with us today!
 We have offices located in Newcastle, the Central Coast, Sydney, Port Macquarie, and Byron Bay.
-Call or book online to secure your complimentary first appointment with us today!
+Call or book online to secure your complimentary first appointment with us today and get started!

 Disclaimer: The views expressed in this publication are solely those of the author; they are not reflective or indicative of RI Advice Group’s position and are not to be attributed to RI Advice Group.
 They cannot be reproduced in any form without the express written consent of the author.
 This information (including taxation) is general in nature and does not consider your individual circumstances or needs.
 Do not act until you seek professional advice.
 Newcastle Financial Planning Group, Central Coast Financial Planning Group, Coastal Advice Port Macquarie, and Sydney Wealth Advisers are subsidiaries of Coastal Advice Group which is a Corporate Authorised Representative of RI Advice Group Pty Ltd, ABN 23 001 774 125 AFSL 238429